Expectation-Maximum Algorithm#

 Practical Implementation#

-For each observation \(i\) and each possible latent state \(k\), compute:
+For each observation \(i\) and latent state \(k\), compute the posterior probability using Bayes’ rule (introduced in Lecture: Bayes’ rule):

-The M-step finds the parameter values that best explain the data, treating the responsibilities as weights:
+Find parameters that best explain the data, using responsibilities as weights:

-This is typically just weighted maximum likelihood estimation.
-For many models, this has simple closed-form solutions like weighted averages or weighted proportions.
+This is weighted maximum likelihood estimation, often with closed-form solutions like weighted averages.

 For more detailed examples and alternative perspectives on the EM algorithm, we recommend the following references from Matthew Stephens: